localnerve/ui-elements/src/scroll-collapse/README.md

 > A small, no-dependency scroll behavior that vertically collapses (and expands) two regions in relation to a scroll progress.

 > This is a WIP under development and can change at any time.
-An ongoing challenge is to get an implementation that has the least impact on layout (reflows), getting as much of the work as possible into the compositor - without making something that is brittle.
+An ongoing challenge is to get an implementation that has the least impact on layout (reflows), getting as much of the work as possible into the compositor - without making something that is brittle or crazy.

 ## Exports
 ### Top-level API